intel/llvm/sycl/doc/extensions/experimental/SYCL_EXT_INTEL_ESIMD/README.md

 #### Compiling and running ESIMD code.

-Compiling and running code that uses the ESIMD extension is the same as compiler and running code that uses the standard SYCL:
+Code that uses the ESIMD extension can be compiled and run using the same commands as standard SYCL:

 To compile using the open-source Intel DPC++ compiler:
 > `$ clang++ -fsycl vadd_usm.cpp`